inspr/core-legacy/doc/workspace-init.md

 ```

 ### Docker Image deployment
-After creating the Dockerfiles, we must build the Docker Images and push each of them into the cluster, so they are available to be used in the Inspr environment.
+After creating the Dockerfiles, we must build the Docker Images and push each of them into the cluster, so they are available to be used in the Inspr workspace.

 First, from "/pingpong_demo", go into "/ping" folder:
 ```
 cd ping
 ```

+In the next steps, it's important to have a live [container registry](https://cloud.google.com/container-registry) up and running, so it's possible to store and use the images that will be built.

-Then we must build the Docker Image by using the Dockerfile previously created, applying the tag `latest` to it:
+Then we must build the Docker Image by using the Dockerfile previously created.
+You can apply a tag to it by adding `:TAG_NAME`, if desired:
 ```
-docker build -f Dockerfile -t YOUR-CLUSTER-URL/app/ping:latest
+docker build -f Dockerfile -t PING_IMAGE_TAG/app/ping:TAG_NAME
 ```

-Finally, we push the builded image into the cluster:
+Finally, we push the builded image into the cluster, where **PING_IMAGE_TAG is a reference to the container registry**:
 ```
-docker push YOUR-CLUSTER-URL/app/ping:latest
+docker push PING_IMAGE_TAG/app/ping:latest
 ```

 Now the same must be done to Pong.
 Go back to "/pingpong_demo" folder, and access "/pong" folder: